 - Prepared to work outside of school hours

 Education & Training for a Teacher - Early Childhood

 To become an early childhood teacher you usually have to complete a degree in education, with a major in early childhood.
 Alternatively, you can complete a bachelor degree in a related area, followed by a postgraduate qualification in education, specialising in early childhood.
 To get into the degree courses you usually need to gain your Senior Secondary Certificate of Education.
 Prerequisite subjects, or assumed knowledge, in one or more of English and mathematics are normally required.
-A number of universities in Australia offer degrees in education with a major in early childhood.
 Universities have different prerequisites and some have flexible entry requirements or offer external study.
 Contact the institutions you are interested in for more information.

 Duties & Tasks of a Teacher - Early Childhood

 Early childhood teachers:

 - Plan activities using a variety of materials and equipment to develop good coordination, social skills, creativity, self-expression and an interest in learning

 - Promote language development and self-confidence through storytelling, drama, music and discussions

 - Help to organise and participate in excursions to enhance learning experiences